kovrom/willow-application-server/README.md

 # Willow Application Server

+## This fork contains tweaks and modifications that may or may not be compatible with official builds of the main project.
+The changes implemented here are quick and dirty - they work for my purposes, but are not held to the same standards of quality or stability as the main project.
+Use at your own risk!
+Consider this an unofficial playground for experiments and rapid prototyping rather than a robust or supported software package.

 ## Get Started

 We have tried to simplify the onboarding process as much as possible.
 It is no longer required to build Willow yourself.